MuyePan/QtCreatorRemoteDebugOnRpi/README.md

-# Remote debugging Qt Widgets/Quick Application on RPI with Qt Creator
+# Remote debugging Qt Application on RPI with Qt Creator
-This page shows how to use Qt Creator to debug Qt Widgets Application remotely on rpi and how to speed up debugging.
+This page shows how to remote debugging Qt Application on rpi and how to speed up debugging with Qt Creator.

 Click the follow image to view this tutorial on Youtube.